 After graduation, the only broadcasting jobs she found were at Spanish speaking television stations.
 She quickly tired of being required to wear outfits that accented her large breasts and revealed her lower thighs.
 But most of all, she resented a long series of men who had promised much but delivered little or nothing.

 Her obsession to change history the way Cronkite had revived somewhat as one of his successors used fake documents to target a sitting President’s re-election campaign.
 The end justifies the means became her unspoken code of conduct.
-Then members of her party called her racist after she backed a candidate other than Barrack Obama for President.
+Then members of her political party called her racist after she backed Hillary Clinton instead of Barrack Obama for President in 2008.
 Angered, anything goes became her new code.

 Her body remained youthful but all her disappointments had aged her soul and kept her single.